Los Pollos Hermanos: Real-life history

-In 2017, the Los Pollos Hermanos Employee Training mini-series was released as a promo for Better Call Saul Season 3.
+In 2017, the Los Pollos Hermanos Employee Training miniseries was released as a promotion for Better Call Saul Season 3.
 It won the award for Short Form Comedy or Drama Series at the 69th Primetime Creative Arts Emmy Awards.

 On January 20, 2018, to celebrate the 10th anniversary of the beginning of Breaking Bad, the Twisters location used to film the restaurant on the show was temporarily renovated for a single day to look like Los Pollos Hermanos.
 The occasion was paid for by "superfans" Edward Candelaria and Marq Smith, and was allegedly unsanctioned by Sony Pictures or AMC.
 The event also coincided with the beginning of filming for Better Call Saul Season 4, and several Breaking Bad cast members, including Ian Posada (Brock Cantillo) and Jeremiah Bitsui (Victor), appeared at the event.

 In August 2018, Postmates offered a limited-time delivery service for Los Pollos Hermanos in Los Angeles and New York City.

 In late 2019 the "Breaking Bad Experience" pop-up restaurant operated on 7100 Santa Monica Boulevard in West Hollywood, California, and included items reminiscent of Los Pollos Hermanos.
 A few days later, it was announced that delivery kitchen network Family Style Inc. partnered with Sony Pictures Consumer Products and began being offering Los Pollos Hermanos through Uber Eats in select markets, starting with Los Angeles.
 A pop-up location in Venice Beach, California also opened on October 24, 2019 for the premiere of El Camino: A Breaking Bad Movie.

+The food court at the University of Aberdeen previously featured a fried chicken outlet with Los Pollos Hermanos branding.